 - Links to related posts

-In another article, we’ll discuss additional types of linking content in WordPress, look at the benefits and challenges of automating content links in WordPress, and look at a few plugins you can look at for creating links automatically on your site.
+In another article, we’ll discuss additional ways to link content in WordPress, examine the pros and cons of automating content links in WordPress, and look at several WordPress plugins you can check out for creating internal links automatically in your content:

 (SEO internal linking structures.
-Screenshot image sourced from: No Sweat WP Internal Links Lite - plugin for WordPress)
+Image sourced from: No Sweat WP Internal Links Lite WordPress plugin)

 Congratulations!
-Now you know how easy it is to create internal links to content in WordPress.
+Now you know how to easily link content in your WordPress posts and pages.